callmelazarus/losersonly/README.md

 # Bugs
-- CSS not incorporated in build as of 10/24
+- CSS not incorporated in build as of 10/24 - finding that in the build, the css file lives, but I get a 404 when I inspect the page...

 # Achievements
-- Learned about website hosting
+- Learned about website hosting and domain names.
-- Learned about Github actions in order to automate building
+- Used Github actions in order to automate building of application!
+Check out the `move_and_rename.yml` file!
-- Created a simple NextJS app
+- Used font animations via tailwind config file.

 # Lessons
 - Setting up the app and connecting the squarespace and github pages took about 30 minutes